 - other income that’s only liable for national insurance contributions in Norway, for instance salary from a Norwegian employer for work performed abroad when you’re a member of the Norwegian National Insurance Scheme

-- income that’s not taxable to Norway according to a tax treaty, for instance if your employer does not have a permanent establishment or is not liable to pay tax to Norway according to a tax treaty
+- income that’s not taxable to Norway according to a tax treaty, for instance if your employer does not have a permanent establishment or is not liable to pay tax in Norway according to a tax treaty

 PAYE can still be combined with these types of taxable income/wealth: